 Also known as outstanding income, accrued income is the income which has been earned during a particular accounting period, but has not been received till the end of that accounting period.
-So, they grow by addition and stay due to be received in the forthcoming accounting periods.
+So, they grow by addition and stay due to being received in the forthcoming accounting periods.

 Examples include accrued interest, accrued rent (to be received), etc. Accrued income is recorded in the books at the end of an accounting period to show true numbers of a business.

-Accrued income is a personal account and is shown on the asset side of a balance sheet.
+Out of the three types of accounts in accounting, accrued income is a personal account and is shown on the asset side of a balance sheet.

 Journal Entry for Accrued Income (or) Outstanding Income